 • Infections, disorders, or diseases

-Fortunately, there are ways in which you can maintain healthy skin and coat and help prevent these uncomfortable and unsightly conditions.
+Fortunately, there are ways to maintain healthy skin and coat and help prevent these uncomfortable and unsightly conditions.
 Let’s dive into the two most important things you can do at home to support your dog’s skin and coat.

 Poor diet is one of the biggest contributing factors to poor skin and coat health.
 Two of the most important nutrients for promoting healthy skin and coat are: